sergaben/NumberConverter/README.md

-# Super simple number parser
+# Super simple number converter to text

-Parse a number from 0 to 999,999,999
+Convert a number from 0 to 999,999,999

 ## Technologies used